 POST request, so you can send them from a web page, or any other app for any platform.
 There is a Swift Client to make things easier, but it is not strictly necessary.

-Client packages for Android and Python are planned.
+Client packages for Kotlin and Python are planned.
 If you would like to see other client packages, open an issue or (if you want to be particularly awesome) maybe write one yourself and share it with me and the community?
 Here's a spec document to get you started.

 To view and manage your Insights you currently need the app for iOS or macOS 11.
 In other words, you as the developer of the app currently need an iOS device or a Mac, but your clients do not.